Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 Unhealthy for sensitive groups Unhealthy all Very unhealthy all Hazardous Hazardous extreme

-Disclaimer: The data used to compile EPA AirWatch come directly from EPA's air monitoring stations.
-This data may be adjusted at a later time as part of our quality management system to allow for instrument errors, power interruptions and other technical issues.
+Disclaimer: Data on EPA AirWatch comes directly from our air monitoring stations using various types of monitoring equipment and methods.
+This data may be adjusted later according to set criteria to account for instrument errors, power interruptions and other technical issues.

 Call EPA on 1300 372 842 (1300 EPA VIC) or email us to provide feedback on this page.